gladly-team/next-firebase-auth/README.md

 #### `verifyIdToken(token) => Promise<AuthUser>`

 Verifies a Firebase ID token and resolves to an [`AuthUser`](#authuser) instance.
 This serves a similar purpose as Firebase admin SDK's [verifyIdToken](https://firebase.google.com/docs/auth/admin/verify-id-tokens#verify_id_tokens_using_the_firebase_admin_sdk).

+#### `getUserFromCookies({ ...options })`

+_Added in v1_

+Verifies and returns the [`AuthUser`](#authuser) from auth cookies.
+This is an alternative to `verifyIdToken`, which verifies the user from an ID token.

+In general, we recommend that API endpoints use an ID token rather than cookies to identify the user, which avoids some potential CSRF vulnerabilities.
+However, this method will be helpful for endpoints must rely exclusively on cookie values to identify the user.

+This can only be called on the server side.

+The options argument can include:

+#### req

+`Object` – an `IncomingMessage` / Next.js request object

+A request object whose `cookie` header value will be used to verify a user.
+Either the `req` value or `authCookieValue` are required.

+#### includeToken

+`Boolean`

+Whether or not the returned user should include a Firebase ID token.
+Defaults to true.
+When true, the behavior follows that of `withAuthUserTokenSSR`; when false, it follows that of `withAuthUserSSR`.
+Read more about the distinction in the docs for [withAuthUserSSR](#withauthuserssr-options-getserversidepropsfunc---authuser---).

+#### authCookieValue

+`String`

+As an alternative to providing the `req` object, you can directly provide the auth cookie value to use.
+For example, if your auth cookie is named `MyAuth`, you would provide the value of the cookie `MyAuth.AuthUser` (if `includeToken` is false) or `MyAuth.AuthUserTokens` (if `includeToken` is true).

+Either the `req` value or `authCookieValue` are required.

+#### authCookieValueSig

+`String`

+The value of the auth cookie's signature, if using signed cookies.
+For example, if your auth cookie is named `MyAuth`, you would provide the value of the cookie `MyAuth.AuthUser.sig` (if `includeToken` is false) or `MyAuth.AuthUserTokens.sig` (if `includeToken` is true).

 #### `AuthAction`